girder/girder/docs/development.rst

     pip install -r requirements-dev.txt

-.. note:: One of the development requirements, `httpretty`, can fail to install if under certain system locales (see the `error report
+.. note:: One of the development indirect requirements, `httpretty`, can fail to install if under certain system locales (see the `error report
    <https://github.com/gabrielfalcao/HTTPretty/issues/108>`_).
 Changing to any
    UTF8 locale works around this problem.
 For instance, on Ubuntu, you can change your system locale using the commands: ::